Illinois Just Passed the Clean and Reliable Grid Act: Here’s what the Building Industry Needs to Know

 Recently, the Illinois Commerce Commission approved expansion plans for the highly successful Utility Energy Efficiency Programs and now CRGA will make these programs even more impactful.
 ComEd and Ameren’s offerings will have to achieve higher annual energy savings goals and promote more weatherization, creating more opportunities for building decarbonization efforts.

 All incentive programs, electric and gas, will prioritize supporting low-income rate payers.
-Electric utilities will have their minimum spending requirement for income-qualified efficiency programs will be tripled and, for the first time, gas utility programs will be subject to minimum spend requirements.
+Electric utilities will have their minimum spending requirement for income-qualified efficiency programs tripled and, for the first time, gas utility programs will be subject to minimum spend requirements.

 Thermal Energy Networks

 CRGA provides up to $20 million to fund Thermal Energy Network pilots, such as district geothermal, which can provide cost-effective and zero-emission heat for blocks of residences while reducing indoor air pollution and reducing energy consumption.
-This investment could open up exciting new decarbonization possibilities like district heating.
+This investment could open up exciting new decarbonization possibilities like district heating

 Geothermal REC Program